zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 Based on the above options, answer the following questions to choose the best options for certificates format and storage according to your Zowe deployment plan.

-## Q1: Will your installation run on mainframe (z/OS, USS)?
-- A1: Yes, all Zowe server components will be hosted on the mainframe.

-- A2: No, all Zowe server components will be installed off-platform (z/OS).

-- A3: Hybrid approach - some Zowe server components will be installed on-platform and some will be installed off-platform.

-## Q2: What is your target environment
+## Q1: What is your target environment
 - A1: Production - Live production systems open for access from the internet/VPN

 - A2: Test (Services, Integrations, Set up, ) -